swiss-seismological-service/scrtdd/README.md

 4D.RA43.
 94    47%  0.83 (0.09)    3.2 ( 2.4)      -2 ( 43)
 [...]
 ```

-### 4.2 Cross-correlation parameters optimization
+ * `#pha`: how many phases have been cross-correlated
+* `pha good CC`: how many of those were successful (correlation coefficient above the configured threshold)
+* `coeff`: the average correlation coefficient
+* `goodCC/ph`: the average number of good matches per phase (each event phase appears in multiple double-difference observations, so multiple event pais, hence multiple cross-correlations)
+* `time-diff`: the average pick time difference detected by the cross-correlation
+* `+/-`: whenever sensible, it is also indicated the Mean Absolute Deviation of the value

 The `--eval-xcorr` option should be used to properly configure the cross-correlation parameters.
 The optimization process involves running `--eval-xcorr` with different configuration and analyzes the results.
 The goal is to have as many matches as possible (increase `GoodCC`) avoiding bad/false matches (very high values of `time-diff` are probably an indication of false matches): this is a trade-off.

-The configuration parameters that are relevant for this analysis are:
-* Cross-correlation coefficient threshold for P and S
-* Cross-correlation window length for P and S
-* Cross-correlation maximum lag/delay for P and S
-* Signal to Noise ratio (SNR) configuration
-* Waveform filter (and resampling)
-* Clustering: number of neighbours

-The SNR is particularly important to reject bad picks that lead to bad cross-correlations.
+The SNR is particularly important to reject bad picks (automatic picks or picks detected via cross-correlation by rtDD).
 The SNR signal/noise windows should be chosen so that they satisfies ALL the following 5 conditions:

-* pick time too early (we want low SNR)
+* pick time too early -> we want low SNR
-* pick time too late (we want low SNR)
+* pick time too late -> we want low SNR
-* pick time perfect  (we want high SNR)
+* pick time perfect -> we want high SNR
-* pick time is early but acceptable (we want high SNR)
+* pick time is early but acceptable -> we want high SNR
-* pick time is late but acceptable (we want high SNR)
+* pick time is late but acceptable -> we want high SNR

-There are also few more parameters that are less relevant, but that might become important when relocating automatic origins (the automatic location might be very far from the final solution):
-* Cross-correlation maximum station distance
-* Cross-correlation maximum inter-event distance
-* Clustering: maximum inter-event distance
-* Clustering: station to inter-event distance ratio

-### 4.3 Logs
+### 4.2 Logs

 Some cross-correlation statistics are printed in both multi-event and single-event mode.
-Those can be seen in the log file or in the console output if `--console=1 --verbosity=3`) is used.
+Those can be seen in the log file or in the console output (with options `--console=1 --verbosity=3`).

 ```
 [info] Cross-correlation statistics: performed 40361, waveforms with Signal to Noise ratio too low 2435, waveforms not available 98